Antonio Sorice

-Antonio Sorice (Nola, 3 November 1897 – Rome, 14 January 1971) was an Italian general during World War II, Undersecretary for War from February to July 1943 and Minister of War from July 1943 to February 1944.
+Antonio Sorice (3 November 1897 – 14 January 1971) was an Italian general during World War II, Undersecretary for War from February to July 1943 and Minister of War from July 1943 to February 1944.

 Biography

 He was born in Nola on November 3, 1897 and after completing his studies at the Nunziatella Military School in Naples, he attended the Royal Military Academy of Artillery and Engineers in Turin, graduating as artillery second lieutenant on May 30, 1915, a few day’s after Italy’s entrance into the First World War.
 He fought during the war, and was captured on the Karst Plateau in 1917.
 After the end of the war he completed his studies in Turin and then attended the Army School of War in Civitavecchia, subsequently serving in the military garrisons of Genoa and of Ancona.

 During 1933 he was transferred to Rome to serve at the Ministry of War, initially attached to the Military Secretariat (in this period he supervised the preparations for the invasion of Ethiopia) and from April 1936, with the rank of colonel, as Deputy Head of Cabinet of the Minister (who at the time was Benito Mussolini himself).

 In June 1938 he was appointed Councilor of State and promoted to brigadier general, keeping working at the Ministry of War, from which he was however removed in June 1941, in the middle of World War II, after he had publicly expressed himself on the difficulties incurred at the front by the Italian Army and the need to find a solution to get out of the conflict.

 In February 1943 he returned to the Ministry of War as undersecretary, called there by Mussolini for his organizational and technical skills.
 He also held the position of national councilor of the Chamber of Fasces and Corporations.

 Following the fall of the Fascist regime on 25 July 1943, Marshal Pietro Badoglio chose Sorice as Minister of War in his new government.
 One of his first measures was the restoration of the disciplinary regulations that did not allow members of the Armed Forces to carry out any political activity.